Our Approach to Beekeeping

 There are some very supportive groups within the beekeeping community, providing mutual help and advice.
 These include locally (as well as OBKA) the Oxfordshire Natural Beekeeping Group, which supports and promotes low intervention beekeeping, as does the UK Top Bar Beekeepers group (find out more about top bar hives in our Apiary Diary...).

-Campaigns
+Campaigns and engagement

 We are part of Good Food Oxfordshire, promoting healthy and sustainable local produce.
 In 2024 we joined the Hogacre Common Eco Park to manage its apiary and mentor new beekeepers.
 We support environmental campaigns to help protect pollinators and their habitats, and have petitioned Parliament over its reintroduction harmful neonicotinoids—the agricultural insecticide killing bee populations.
 Find out more in our Apiary Diary...